 Previously Unknown Early Real Estate Subdivision Map for Beverly Hills -- Karl B. Schurz Co

-The Rodeo Land and Water Company's subdivision map of Beverly Hills, showing the area north of Santa Monica Boulevard and extending to Roxbury Drive, Coove Way, Crescent Drive and Coldwater Canyon Drive in the north, centered on sunset Boulevard.
+The Rodeo Land and Water Company's subdivision map of Beverly Hills, showing the area southeast of Santa Monica Boulevard, between Wilshire (south), Doheny Drive (east) and Burton Way (north).

 The map shows the progress of sales of lots north of Santa Monica Boulevard in 1922 and includes contemporary pencil annotations showing lots sold, prices, with certain lots marked in yellow.

 The area which would become Beverly Hills was first settled by Maria Rita Quinteros de Valdez and her husband in 1828, who acquired a 4,500 acre land grant which became Rancho Rodeo de las Aguas.
 In 1854, she sold the ranch to Benjamin Davis Wilson (1811-1878) and Henry Hancock (1822-1883).
 By the 1880s, the ranch had been subdivided into parcels of 75 acres.

 Henry Hammel and Andrew H. Denker acquired most of it and used it for farming lima beans.
 At this point, the area was known as the Hammel and Denker Ranch.
 By 1888, Denker and Hammel were planning to build a town called Morocco on their holdings.